-These people are committed to growth of the organization by sharing expertise and contributing in each of their respective areas.
-You, in turn, are the integral cog in the company’s machine, but just one of many.
+These people are committed to the growth of the organization by sharing expertise and contributing in each of their respective areas.
+You, in turn, are the integral cog in the company’s machine but just one of many.

 By being honest with an assessment of your skills, you’re keeping yourself humble and open to development as a true leader.

 On the other hand, who would want to work with a leader who feels the need to be the most powerful, and constantly shows it?